Progress Party (Norway): Foreign policy

 The Progress Party was for many years open to a referendum on Norwegian membership of the European Union, although only if a majority of the public opinion was seen to favour it beforehand.
 The party eventually grew to consider membership of Norway in the European Union to be a "non-issue", believing there to be no reason for a debate of a new referendum.
-In 2016, the party officially adopted a position against Norwegian membership in the EU.

 The party regards NATO to be a positive basic element of Norway's defense, security and foreign policy.
 It also wants to strengthen transatlantic relations in general, and Norway's relationship with the United States more specifically.
 The party considers its international policy to "follow in the footsteps of Ronald Reagan and Margaret Thatcher."
 The party has also expressed support for Ukraine since the 2022 full-scale Russian invasion, which it reaffirmed on 1 March 2025, whilst calling for Norway to increase defence spending to 3% of GDP.

 Of all the major political parties in Norway, the Progress Party has shown the strongest support for Israel.
 In 2009, it supported the right of Israel to defend itself against rocket attacks from Hamas, and was the only party in Norway which supported Israel through the 2008–2009 Gaza War.
 The party has for many years also wanted to relocate the Norwegian embassy in Israel from Tel Aviv to Jerusalem.

 The party sees the most viable form of foreign aid policy to be for developing countries to gradually manage themselves without Western aid.
 It believes that free trade is the key for developing countries to gain economic growth, and that "the relationship between aid and development is at best unclear."
 The party is strongly critical of "forced contribution to government development aid through taxation", which it wants to limit, also as it believe this weakens the individual's personal sense of responsibility and generosity (voluntary aid).
 The party instead supports an increase in support for global health and vaccination initiatives against global epidemics such as HIV, AIDS and tuberculosis, and to increase the support after emergencies and disasters.